puppetlabs/best-practices/when-to-use-masterless.md

 ### Situations where users might use Puppet without a master

-First boot configuration management is desired and Puppet is uninstalled immediately after the first run.
-This is sometimes seen in high performance computing environments where nodes are immutable and CPU utilization of an agent is seen as a problem.
+Desired state is used for provisioning, but not afterwards. (e.g. "Here's a node that we know is good.
+What you do with it from now on is your business; don't call us if it breaks.")

 #### HPC/Supercomputing

+Some high performance computing environments have traditionally gravitated towards a masterless model, for instance when:
+* nodes are immutable, and so Puppet is just confirming that desired state is enforced (e.g. services are running, tempfs isn't full, etc.) and configuration is handeled in some other way (e.g. an exported, read-only root file system)
+* CPU resources are at a premium, and the cost of running **any** non-essential load is too high
+* Managed system count is large enough that a non-trivial puppet configuration with compile masters might be desired

 High performance compute environments might also reboot/reconfigure an entire cluster at once in preparation for the next batch job which could present a thundering herd problem.